achall36/RoxvilleRooster.github.io/swade-rules-summary.md

 | Trek | Common Knowledge, Notice, Survival |

 GM considers and then imposes situational modifiers (from -4 penalty to a +4 bonus).
-Players go in whatever order they want but they shoould resolve skill checks in the order that makes sense.
+Players go in whatever order they want but they should resolve skill checks in the order that makes sense.
 If a critical task is failed, the GM decides whether it ends the encounter or just complicates other (downstream) tasks.
 For example, a standard combat or a quick combat may result because of a failure.
 Some encounters may need additional rounds (a/k/a staged encounters).

 Once each player determines the skill and the GM decides on modifiers, the player make the skill check and then works with the GM to narrate the result.